So you want to cycle round the world? Great idea! Here’s how:

-It doesn’t really matter which one, as long as it’s comfortable, but you won’t get far without it.
+It doesn’t matter too much which one, as long as it’s comfortable, but you won’t get far without it.

 2. Quit your job.

-You’ll need a few years for this, so write a letter to your boss explaining that you’re sorry but there’s something you have to do.
+You’ll need a few years for a lap of the planet, so write to your boss explaining that you’re sorry but there’s something you have to do.
 (Skip this step if you are a student/unemployed/retired.)

-You can’t cycle round the world without setting off.
-So strap a tent and sleeping bag to your bike, ask the neighbour to look after the cat, and pedal away from home.
+You can’t cycle round the world without starting.
+So strap your stuff to your bike, ask your neighbour to look after the dog/cat/goldfish, and pedal away from home.